KevinNjogu/Python-OCR/README.md

 2. Web Scraping on data from output of step 1
 3. Saving data from step 1 & 2 into AWS S3.

+*Tools Used*
+1. Jupyter notebooks - for OCR script writing
+2. Visual Studio Code - for script prototyping